CondensedMilk7/pridontetradze.com/src/blog/pluraslides.md

 The built files are separate Vue apps with separate assets and bundles, even though most of it is the same between slideshows.
 This means that the bundle size is unnecessarily large.

-## deployment

-Literally just link your repository to netlify and that's it.
-All the configuration is written in the included `netlify.toml` file.
-The `_redirects` file generated in the `dist` folder also delegates all the routing tasks to the slideshow apps.

 ## Concluding Notes